Luddites: Government response

 12,000 government troops, most of them belonging to militia or yeomanry units, were involved in suppression of Luddite activity, which historian Eric Hobsbawm wrote was a larger number than the army that the Duke of Wellington led into Portugal in 1808 during the Peninsular War.
 (Note: Hobsbawm has popularised this comparison and refers to the original statement in Frank Ongley Darvall (1934) Popular Disturbances and Public Order in Regency England, London, Oxford University Press, p.
 260.)
 Four Luddites, led by a man named George Mellor, ambushed and assassinated mill owner William Horsfall of Ottiwells Mill in Marsden, West Yorkshire, at Crosland Moor in Huddersfield.
 Horsfall had remarked that he would "Ride up to his saddle in Luddite blood".
 Mellor fired the fatal shot to Horsfall's groin, and all four men were arrested.
 One of the men, Benjamin Walker, turned informant, and the other three were hanged.
 Lord Byron denounced what he considered to be the plight of the working class, the government's inane policies and ruthless repression in the House of Lords on 27 February 1812:

 I have been in some of the most oppressed provinces of Turkey; but never, under the most despotic of infidel governments, did I behold such squalid wretchedness as I have seen since my return, in the very heart of a Christian country.

 Government officials sought to suppress the Luddite movement with a mass trial at York in January 1813, following the attack on Cartwrights Mill at Rawfolds near Cleckheaton.
 The government charged over 60 men, including Mellor and his companions, with various crimes in connection with Luddite activities.
 While some of those charged were actual Luddites, many had no connection to the movement.
 Although the proceedings were legitimate jury trials, many were abandoned due to lack of evidence and 30 men were acquitted.
 These trials were intended to act as show trials to deter other Luddites from continuing their activities.
 The harsh sentences of those found guilty, which included execution and penal transportation, quickly ended the movement.
 Parliament made "machine breaking" (i.e. industrial sabotage) a capital crime with the Destruction of Stocking Frames, etc. Act 1812.
 Lord Byron opposed this legislation, becoming one of the few prominent defenders of the Luddites after the treatment of the defendants at the York trials.

 Legacy

-The Luddites (specifically the croppers, those who operated cropping machinery) are memorialised in the Yorkshire-area folk song "The Cropper Lads", which has been recorded by artists including Lou Killen and Maddy Prior.
-The croppers were very highly skilled and highly paid before the introduction of cropping machinery, and thus had more to lose and more reason to rebel against the factory owners' use of machinery.
+The Luddites are memorialised in the Yorkshire-area folk song "The Cropper Lads", which has been recorded by artists including Lou Killen and Maddy Prior.
 Another traditional song which celebrates the Luddites is the song "The Triumph of General Ludd", which was recorded by Chumbawamba for their 1988 album English Rebel Songs.